benisai/Openwrt-Monitoring/README.md

 You will need a Raspberry Pi or other linux server with Docker and Docker Compose.

-Clone this repo to your server. gh repo clone benisai/Openwrt-Monitoring
+Clone this repo to your server.
+:~# gh repo clone benisai/Openwrt-Monitoring

->cd Docker
+:~# cd Docker

-make sure to update the prometheus.yml file with your server IP and router IP.
+-->make sure to update the prometheus.yml file with your server IP and router IP.

->Sudo Docker-Compose.yml up -d
+:~# Sudo Docker-Compose.yml up -d

 This will install Grafana/Prometheus/Collectd-Exporter/AdguardHome/AdguardHome-Exporter.